FAQ

 The Basics

 Yes.
 Laneway provides API access so you can build AEU purchasing, selling, and portfolio management directly into your existing TMS or customer portal.
 You manage the reservation lifecycle within your own systems — buying, tracking, reselling — without switching between platforms.
-For providers with proprietary platforms, this deepens your customer relationship and creates a capability competitors can't easily replicate.

 Laneway provides APIs for reservation management.
 At the simplest level, you purchase AEUs through Laneway and attach them to bookings you're already executing with carriers — minimal lift.
 For deeper integration — managing the full AEU lifecycle within your own TMS — we provide documentation and support.
 The technical effort scales with how far you want to go, and you can start simple.